zkSync Era Portfolio Tracking: Validity Finality and the Withdrawal Delay (2026)

 - double-counting it on both layers during the in-flight period.

-The asset is in a withdrawal-in-progress state until L1 execution — a distinct state, not "on L1" and not "still freely on L2."
+The asset is in a withdrawal-in-progress state until L1 execution, a distinct state that is neither "on L1" nor "still freely on L2."
 This is the internal-transfer pairing problem with a time gap.

 Type-4 nuance

-zkSync Era is broadly EVM-like but a Type-4 zkEVM — some Solidity-level behaviour differs and contracts may compile/behave with changes versus mainnet.
-For portfolio tracking the account/balance model is EVM-style, so the main practical differences are finality timing and the withdrawal pipeline, not the balance model.
+zkSync Era is broadly EVM-like but a Type-4 zkEVM: some Solidity-level behaviour differs, and contracts may compile and behave with changes versus mainnet.
+For portfolio tracking the account and balance model is EVM-style, so the main practical differences are finality timing and the withdrawal pipeline, not the balance model.
 Contract-level edge cases, though, should not be assumed identical to mainnet.

 Tax unchanged; timing is the work

-zkSync does not change the cost-basis method — the jurisdiction-mandated one applies.
-The tracking work:
+zkSync does not change the cost-basis method; the jurisdiction-mandated one applies.
+The tracking work is to:

-- classify L1↔L2 movements of your own funds as internal transfers, not disposals (see internal transfer vs disposal and cross-chain reconciliation).
+- classify L1 to L2 movements of your own funds as internal transfers, not disposals (see internal transfer vs disposal and cross-chain reconciliation).

 Practical guidance